umd-ischool-inst326/inst326-public/modules/module07/slides.md

 ## Intro to Regular Expressions

-- Strings of tests that are used in order to match characters in other bodies of text.
+- Strings of text that are used in order to match characters in other bodies of text.
 - The ability to use Regular Expressions is built into many text editors and programming languages.

 #